Buttock augmentation: Numbness (paresthesia)

 Post-operatively, local areas of numbness (paresthesia) might occur in the contoured portion(s) of the gluteal region, and might perdure for a long time after the surgery.
 Hence, the patient is advised to facilitate the re-sensitizing of the numb area(s) with applications of gentle massage, to prevent the development of a neuroma complication, and to alleviate pain.
-Nonetheless, depending upon the tissue-healing capabilities of the patient, he or she can recover in full at 2-years post-operative.
+Nonetheless, depending upon the tissue-healing capabilities of the patient, he or she can recover in full at two years post-operative.

-Outcome
+Outcomes

-The outcome of a buttocks-contouring procedure depends upon the specific defect or deformity that can be effectively corrected with liposculpture, ultrasonic or not.
-Nonetheless, depressed scars and deep morphological defects are difficult to correct because of the curvature of the buttocks as an anatomic unit, and because of the scar-contracting elements of the tissues across the gluteal curvature.
-In such a case, although the injection of (autologous or artificial) tissue fillers to correct the defect or the deformity might be impermanent—it usually will remedy the functional and aesthetic shortcoming(s) required by the patient, which is the therapeutic purpose of gluteoplasty.
+The outcome of a buttocks-contouring procedure depends upon the specific defect or deformity.
+Depressed scars and deep morphological defects are difficult to correct because of the curvature of the buttocks as an anatomic unit, and because of the scar-contracting elements of the tissues across the gluteal curvature.
+In such a case, although the injection of (autologous or artificial) tissue fillers to correct the defect or the deformity might be impermanent, that injection usually will remedy the functional and aesthetic shortcoming(s) required by the patient and will thus serve the therapeutic purpose of gluteoplasty.

-Non-Surgical procedures
+Popularity

-While surgical buttock enhancements are popular, there are minimally invasive alternatives.
-One such alternative is Sculptra, which is an injectable solution made of Poly-L-lactic acid particles.
-By stimulating the body's own collagen production, the injected area begins to expand over the course of 1 - 2 months.
+In common parlance, "Brazilian butt lift" (BBL) is often used to describe lipoinjection into the buttocks for aesthetic purposes.
+This name is suggested to originate from the Brazilian surgeon Ivo Pitanguy, who pioneered the surgery in the 1960s.
+The popularity of the surgery significantly increased during the 2010s and 2020s as a result of social media trends.